KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 OLAP template building
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the cube has been created, you need to build a template which maps the cube to the analytical document.
 To accomplish this goal the user must manually edit the template.
-The template is an XML file telling Knowage OLAP engine how to navigate the OLAP cube and has a structure like the one represented in :numref:`mappingtemplateexample`:
+The template is an XML file telling Knowage OLAP engine how to navigate the OLAP cube and has a structure like the one represented in next code:

 .. _mappingtemplateexample:
 .. code-block:: xml